softUai/pythonTemplate/README.md

 # Python Template
 This project is a Python language template with a five-layer architecture implementation and MySQL connection.
-The database used was a company, it was explained in Elmashi and Navathe book, introduction a database fundamentals, 7th edition.
+The database used is the company database explained in Elmashi and Navathe's book, "Introduction to Database Fundamentals, 7th edition."

 # Start enviroment
 - python -m venv pyenv